- Campus Life

 Is Greek Life for You?

-If you are thinking of joining a society, take some time to look at the different organizations.
-The one you choose should meet up with your lifestyle and personal goals.
-If the other members feel like people you would naturally be friends with, you may be entering a circle of friends you'll have for life.
+If you are thinking of joining a fraternity or sorority, take some time to look at the different Greek organizations on campus.
+The one you choose should complement your lifestyle and personal goals.
+If the members of the fraternity or sorority--or any other campus organization you are considering--seem like people you would naturally be friends with, you may be entering a circle of friends you'll have for life.